 DMT has a long history of creating industry leading knife sharpeners and associated products that are known for their quality and reliability.
 The DMT CS2 12-inch Ceramic Stick is another fine example of their ability to create simple, affordable and dependable products that are easy to use and get the job done with minimum fanfare.

 A great sharpener for all your kitchen knives the CS2 also makes a smart addition to the gear when you’re going away on a family camping trip.
-It will also do a bang-up job on your hunting, a pocket knife, boning knife and more.
+It will also do a bang-up job on your hunting, pocket, boning knife and more.
 As mentioned it does require just a bit of getting used to in order to achieve optimal results but nothing too involved.
 A simple, effective, no-frills sharpener.